Navigating Centerpiece Selection

 Garland

 Garland is an easy way to fill your long table.
 Add candles for a warm and glow-y vibe.
 Tip: If you're opting for garland, keep in mind if someone will be seated at either end.
 We make garland in custom lengths based on your specific needs.
+We can make these with or without flowers bound in.

 Image: Andreia Claro Photography